Community Scientist Program

 • Learn more about the research process

-• Engage in information sharing between fellow program participants, cancer advocates (program graduates), students, and scientists about cancer research.
+• Engage in information sharing between fellow program participants, cancer supporters (program graduates), students, and scientists about cancer research.

-• Present cancer research advocacy project as part of the Research Showcase
+• Present cancer research ambassador project as part of the Research Showcase

 • Participate in Teach Back Opportunities